yerty

 What percentage of working time claims succeed?

-Around 11% succeed at a full hearing, the highest rate of any claim type.
-Another 13% result in default judgment.
-In total, 24% settle through ACAS.
+In Q2 2025/26 (most recent full breakdown), 79% of cases that reached a hearing succeeded — the highest of any claim type.
+A further 13% result in default judgment.
+24% settle through ACAS.

 How long does a working time tribunal case take?